Today's Top Gainer

 DECLARATION OF INDEPENDENT DIRECTORS

 All the Independent Directors have given declarations that they meet the criteria of independence as laid down under Section 149 (6) of the Companies Act, 2013.

 Pursuant to the provisions of the Companies Act, 2013 and Regulation 17 (10) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, Independent Directors at their meeting without participation of non-Independent Directors and management, considered and evaluated the Boards performance, performance of the Chairman and Managing Director.

 The Board has carried out an annual evaluation of its own performance and performance of the individual Directors as well as the Committees of Directors.

 KEY MANAGERIAL PERSONNEL

-The Company has appointed the following persons as Key Managerial Personnel during the year.
+The Company has not appointed any Key Managerial Personnel during the year under review.

 The Audit Committee comprises of